jonbrick/figma-plugin-theme-variables-mapper/README.md

 - **🗑️ Removed**: Variables removed (Replace mode only)
 - **⚠️ Failed**: Missing source variables

-All categories display even if empty (showing "0 created", etc.) with collapsible accordions for detailed viewing.

 ## 🐛 Understanding Failed Imports

 Failed imports are common and expected when: